 Argyle is a tiny town located in the state of Georgia.
 With a population of 187 people and just one neighborhood, Argyle is the 478th largest community in Georgia.

-Argyle is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Argyle is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Argyle is a town of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Argyle who work in office and administrative support (33.82%), food service (30.51%), and farm management occupations (3.31%).

-A relatively large number of people in Argyle telecommute to their jobs.
-Overall, about 27.94% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 27.94% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Argyle has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Argyle has few renters and college students.
 But the biggest reason it is quieter in Argyle than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Argyle may be for you.